 We do not anticipate an impact on other public higher education institutions in Rhode Island, either in the form of loss of students or revenues.
-We will be targeting nontraditional students, generally international, for whom the benefits of distance learning would be particularly attractive and whom would probably not attend if the online program were not available.
+We will be targeting non-traditional students, generally international, for whom the benefits of distance learning would be particularly attractive and whom would probably not attend if the online program were not available.
 We have not directly communicated with other institutions about this program.

 D2.
 Using the format prescribed by the Council on Postsecondary Education, describe provisions for transfer students (into or out of the program) at other Rhode Island public institutions of higher education.
 Describe any transfer agreements with independent institutions.
-The institution must also submit either a Joint Admissions Agreement transition plan or the reason(s) the new program is not transferable (see Procedure for Strengthening the Articulation/Transfer Component of the Review Process for New Programs).
+The institution must also submit either a Joint Admissions Agreement transition plan or the reason(s) the new program is not transferable (see Programs).